 “When I contacted him about you, General Gabriel told me to be wary of wielders.
 That is, if you were one.
 I don’t know where you got the weapon you’re using, but it doesn’t make you a wielder.
 You’re too young – just a kid.
 You’ve got a long way to go be any kind of soldier, let alone a wielder.”

 Kenst recalled fighting back against Zada’s attack – the blows that landed and Zada’s bleeding face.
 He recalled being unseen when he should have been visible and climbing a two meter fence like jumping a curb.
 He saw Zada’s bleeding face again.
-He thought of the forests that surrounded Kinchloe like every other human settlement on the Arach.
+He thought of the forests that surrounded Kinchloe like every other human settlement on Arach.

 He recalled the wreckage of the doorway a few corridors behind him.